Disability Insurance Canada

 It comes down to what you can afford not to lose when you become sick or hurt.
 If you can't lose your income for the next 5-30 years, then disability insurance is likely the best option.
 If you're not worried about future income and would prefer a cash lumpsum to help you recover from a major illness, then critical illness is suitable.
 Keep in mind critical illness will only pay you once and doesn't cover injury or accidents.

 Ultimately, your budget will play a factor as well.
-You can buy unlimited amount of critical illness but with disability it will depend on what income you can justify and prove.
-Either way both are good options when you need them.
+You can buy an 'unlimited' amount ($2 million) of critical illness but with disability it will depend on what income you can justify and prove (typically for doctors the maximum you can qualify for is about $35,000 a month coverage and more if you get a special approval).
+Either way both are good options in the event you ever need them.

 Get A Disability Insurance Quote